Guest Casita in a magical garden setting close to Parque Juarez and the center of town. See under "detailed description" for more.

-Guest Room in my home… Sometimes I make the guest room in my home available for short stays (no more than 5 nights).
+Guest Room in my home… Sometimes I make the guest room in my home available for short stays (no more than 3 nights).
 For example if there are 3 people coming in your party and two are staying in one of the casitas (there is only room for 2 in the casita), and they would like the third friend to stay on the same property.
 My home is on the same property with a small patio between the two buildings.
-As mentioned before, this is ONLY for short stays (5 or less nights) and as a convenience to you.
-The guests will have limited use of my kitchen and will need to clean up after themselves if they use dishes, etc. Please check it's availability, photos and other info by clicking on my photo, then click on photo again and "view full profile".
-Scroll down and you will see my other listings.
-The listing for this room should be there - it is named English Country Guest Room.
+As mentioned before, this is ONLY for short stays (3 or less nights) and as a convenience to you.
+The guests will have limited use of my kitchen and will need to clean up after themselves if they use dishes, etc.

-My home is on the back half of the property so I am usually there for anything that comes up (or I have a house sitter if I am not here).
+I reside on the property so I am usually there for anything that comes up (or I have a house sitter if I am not here).
 There is a garden that needs work so once a week or so there is a gardener on the property.
 But your space is private and your privacy will be respected.

 Generally this casita is available for stays of no longer than 45 nights but please inquire about this and the cost.

-Guests have access to the main garden/courtyard and the portico in front of my house.
-They also have their own private patio.
+In addition to their own private patio, guests have access to the main garden/courtyard and the portico in front of my house.

 sorry no pets

 Since this is Mexico, sometimes appliances do not work the way they do in other places (eg the U. S).
-For example -the knob on for the oven -PLEASE read instructions.
+For example -the knob on for the oven has no numbers.

-Please let me know Immediately if you have no hot water (usually it is the pilot light that has, for some mysterious reason, gone out).
+Please let me know Immediately if you have any problems with WiFi, electrical, plumbing - hot water (usually it is the pilot light that has, for some mysterious reason, gone out), etc.